Saint George's College, Santiago

-Saint George's College, founded in 1936 and run by the Congregation of Holy Cross, is a private school in Santiago, Chile.
-According to Seminarium Head Hunting, one third of the CEOs of the top 200 companies in Chile are graduates of the school.
+Saint George's College, founded in 1936 and run by the Congregation of Holy Cross, is a private bilingual school in Santiago, Chile.
+It is one of the most renowned educational establishments in the country, famous for educating Chile's elite.
+According to Seminarium, a third of the CEOs of the top 200 companies in Chile are graduates of the school.

 History

 Three Holy Cross priests arrived in Santiago, Chile, on March 1, 1943, at the invitation of José María Cardinal Caro, Archbishop of Santiago, to administer Saint George's College.
 Fathers William Havey, Alfred Send, and Joseph Doherty believed they were going to do university work, not knowing that "college" meant a school of first through 12th graders.

 St. George's was the only private school in Chile to be taken over by military government following the September 1973 coup.
 The Congregation returned to the school in 1986.

 Originally an all-boys school, Saint George's College was made co-educational in 1973.
 It was initially located in the Pedro de Valdivia part of Providencia, in 1970 it was relocated to Vitacura.